sehrinaz/bbm487s2017g5/README.md

-BBM 487 Software Enginnering Laboratory class group 5
+<h2>BBM 487 Software Engineering Laboratory </h2>
+Spring 2017 - Group 5

 This group has 3 members.Members and their roles:

-Şehrinaz Koca:project manager and analyzer
+  Şehrinaz Koca: project manager and analyzer

-Burcu İskender:designer and tester
+  Burcu İskender: designer and tester

-Sergen Topçu:coder
+  Sergen Topçu: coder

-ACADEMIC INTEGRITY
+<b>ACADEMIC INTEGRITY</b>

 The Department of Computer Science believes that academic integrity is a core principle of education.
 According to the Center for Academic Integrity (www.academicintegrity.org), academic integrity begins as a commitment to five fundamental values: honesty, trust, fairness, respect and responsibility.
 These values begin with the individual and extend to others in the community of learning.
 In the classroom, they give rise to the following concrete but non-exhaustive rules for student behavior: